donkruger/share_transfer_template/project_details.md

 # Entity Onboarding System - Technical Architecture Documentation

 This document serves as the **comprehensive technical architecture documentation** for the Entity Onboarding System.
-The system has been fully implemented using a **component-based architecture** that provides maximum modularity, reusability, and maintainability.
+The system has been fully implemented using a **semantic specification-driven architecture** that provides maximum modularity, reusability, and maintainability.

+## 🚀 **Latest Architecture Enhancements (Semantic Specification Compliance)**

+The system has been enhanced to align with semantic specification requirements:

+- **📋 Structured Controlled Lists**: Code/label separation with JSON-based specifications
+- **👥 Role-Based Architecture**: Proper role system for Natural Persons and Entity Fields
+- **🔧 Field Specifications**: Comprehensive validation rules with cross-field dependencies
+- **📄 Document Requirements**: Structured document upload requirements by entity type and role
+- **⚡ Enhanced Validation Engine**: Multi-layer validation with business rule enforcement
+- **🎯 Dynamic Form Generation**: Forms built from declarative specifications

 ## 🏗️ **Architecture Overview**